Braves vs. Reds Player Props Betting Odds

 Acuna Stats

-- Acuna has hit safely in five games in a row.
-In his last five games he is batting .348 with a home run, three walks and two RBI.
+- Acuna will look for his seventh straight game with a hit in this contest.
+In his last 10 outings he is batting .325 with three home runs, seven walks and seven RBI.

 Acuna Recent Games